canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

     This guide assumes access to features available exclusively to `dedicated Snap Store`_ users.

-Ubuntu Core doesn't have the :code:`/etc/default/grub` file mapped for the kernel parameters, neither the `update-grub`_ utility.
+Ubuntu Core doesn't have the :code:`/etc/default/grub` file mapped for the kernel parameters, nor the `update-grub`_ utility.
 On Ubuntu Core, the kernel parameters can be modified statically or dynamically.
 Static configurations are added during the image build.
 On the other hand, dynamic configurations are set `using snap options`_ on a running system.